Vladyslav48/Weather-App/README.md

 # Description

-An application that shows the weather of a certain city and also displays a picture of the searched location using Google Maps api.
+An application that shows the weather of a certain city and also displays a picture of the searched location using Google Maps API.

-# Technologies
+## Technologies

-React, React Hooks, Bootstrap, HTML, CSS, MetaWeather API, Google Maps API.
+React, React Hooks, Bootstrap, JavaScript, HTML, CSS, MetaWeather API, Google Maps API.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).